Livioni/Livioni/README.md

 ### Hi there 👋

-I'm currently pursuing the bachelor’s degree with the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
+I'm currently pursuing the master's degree with Automation School，Beijing Institute of Technology

-Expected to pursue a master's degree with Automation School，Beijing Institute of Technology in September 2022
+Recived B.Eng.
+Degree from the the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).

 - 🌱 I’m currently learning cloud resource management and Reinforcement Learning.